 The Apprenticeship comprises of two separate elements:

-- The Association of Accounting Technicians (AAT) Advanced Diploma in Accounting exams
+- AAT Advanced Diploma in Accounting exams

-- An End Point Assessment of work based learning – also managed by AAT
+- an end point assessment of work based learning (also managed by AAT)

 The Advanced Diploma in Accounting is both a qualification in its own right and also a stepping stone towards potential AAT qualification and membership.

-The course is taught by qualified experienced accountants/tutors giving pass rates that consistently exceed the national averages by as much as 25%.
+The course is taught by qualified experienced Accountants/Tutors giving pass rates that consistently exceed the national averages by as much as 25%.

-- Year End Revision Synoptic – revision of the subjects above and incorporating modules on ethics and spreadsheet skills.
 Assessments are independently managed by AAT and taken on a computer with the results received the same day.